ClintKan/C5-Deployment-Workload-2/README.md

 In this assignment, entirely in AWS, a Retail Banking App is deployed - with all source files built in GitHub, tested by a Jenkins server in AWS and by AWS CLI deployed to AWS Beanstalk.

 While in Workload #1, we had to manually upload a zipped file - as downloaded from GitHub repo, in this assignment we use the AWS' EC2 the command line interface of AWS to launch the app.
-This brings about more effeciency and automation capabilities.
+This brings about more effeciency and automation capabilities, reduction in human errors.
+With that said, this might also make it a bid harder to troubleshoot in case of a error.

 ## <ins> SYSTEM DIAGRAM</ins>
 <div align="center">